Safety & Security While Traveling

 - Be sure that your program faculty/staff know how to contact you, and that you know how to contact them, if needed.

 While unlikely, you may find yourself caught in the midst of political tensions while on your study away program, which may take the form of protests, rallies, demonstrations, strikes, and other mass movements.
-While these events will most likely not be directed at you personally, or even at you as an American, nevertheless they can be very dangerous as an incidental risk, and thus should be avoided if possible.
+While these events will most likely not be directed at you personally, they can be very dangerous as an incidental risk, and thus should be avoided if possible.
 Be sure to monitor local news sources and alerts for information about such events.
 If you find yourself in such a situation, you should exit the area as quickly as you can safely do so.
 You should not attempt to watch such events from the sidelines, or photograph them.

 While terrorist attacks are often indiscriminate in nature, and can happen anywhere in the world, there are steps you can take to help increase your personal security.
 In addition to following the personal security best practices mentioned above, you should also: